 All data are imported to terms described in the Movebank Attribute Dictionary.
 While it's not possible to create your own variables on the fly, it is typically possible to import everything you need:

-Other generic attributes like comments, behavioural classification, habitat, migration stage, study-specific measurement and tag technical specification are intended to store a broad range of information that might not fit elsewhere.
+Other generic attributes like comments, behavioural classification, habitat, location error text, migration stage, study-specific measurement and tag technical specification are intended to store a broad range of information that might not fit elsewhere.
 You can concatenate multiple columns from your data file to one Movebank attribute while importing custom tabular data files.

 If you can't find a solution with the existing attributes, select Request Attribute in the import interface to suggest additions.